 Overnight in tented camp.

-You get your stuff and head out in pitch darkness following your guide.
-You carry in your daypack packed lunch, water, camera, any memento you want to leave at the summit, and some snacks you can nibble.
-It is important to make an early start as you need to be on the summit before the afternoon wind blows and brings in the clouds.
-As the day progresses it gets very windy and foggy on the mountain.
+You get your stuff and head out in pitch darkness, following your guide.
+You carry in your daypack-packed lunch, water, camera, any memento you want to leave at the summit, and some snacks you can nibble.
+It is important to start as you need to be on the summit before the afternoon wind blows and brings in the clouds.
+As the day progresses, it gets very windy and foggy on the mountain.

-You hold on to the fixed rope and walk along the ridgeline enjoying the views till you reach the summit.
-After spending some time at the summit savoring your victory and taking pictures you descend the same route.
+You hold on to the fixed rope and walk along the ridgeline, enjoying the views till you reach the summit.
+After spending some time at the summit savoring your victory and taking pictures, you descend the same route.
 It is a long and exhausting descent to the base camp.
-Keep your eyes wide and be careful as most of the accidents occur while descending.
+Keep your eyes wide and be careful, as most of the accidents occur while descending.
 Upon reaching Base Camp celebrate your victory and have refreshments.
-Later bid goodbye to the crew and head to Chukkung.
+Later bid goodbye to the crew and head to Chhukung.

 A reserve day for emergencies.
-This day will be used in case your summit push is aborted due to bad weather or delays because of ill health or injury.
-If everything goes as planned you can complete this trip in 3 days.
+This day will be used if your summit push is aborted due to bad weather or delays because of ill health or injury.
+If everything goes as planned, you can complete this trip in 3 days.

 Summer and winter are not the best seasons for climbing as there are heavy snowfall and precipitation during these seasons.

-Although not an easy peak to climb, Island Peak is chosen by novice climbers who are serious about taking up mountaineering.
+Climbing Island Peak is not easy but is chosen by novice climbers who are serious about mountaineering.
 The peak also offers a challenge to experienced climbers.
 The climb can be exhausting and tests your endurance limit to the fullest.
 But the views are well worth the effort.

-For first-time climbers, Island Peak is the best Himalayan mountain to climb before they take on the 7000 and 8000-meter giants.
+Island Peak is the best Himalayan mountain to climb for first-time climbers before taking on the 7000 and 8000-meter giants.
 Island Peak also offers the ideal condition for acclimatization to those who are planning to climb Mount Everest.
 The proximity of the peak to Mount Everest makes Island Peak the number choice for Mount Everest expedition groups to practice their climbing skills.
 The technical sections provide enough opportunities to hone their climbing skills and boost their confidence.

 The ascent to the summit involves climbing on rock, snow and ice, rock.
 There are a few technical portions where you need to use ladders, ropes to belay and rappel down, and an ice axe.
 On summit day, there will be non-stop walking and climbing for more than 10 hours.
 This can be extremely exhausting.
 Therefore one needs to be physically as well as mentally fit to complete this challenge.
 The previous climbing experience though not essential, can be an added advantage.

 Island Peak Climbing Permit is only offered to government recognized trekking agencies.
-So if you want to climb Island Peak you need to book your trip through a licensed agency like Third Rock Adventures.
-Individual trekkers can arrange for trekking permits on their own, but peak climbing permits are only given to expedition groups climbing with a licensed agency.
+So if you want to climb Island Peak, you need to book your trip through a licensed agency like Third Rock Adventures.
+Individual trekkers can arrange for trekking permits independently, but peak climbing permits are only given to expedition groups climbing with a licensed agency.

 The Island Peak climbing permit fee according to the season:

 Your climbing guide is a local Sherpa climber with more than 20 years' climbing experience.
-He has safely guided clients to Island Peak, Mera Peak, Mount Everest, Manaslu, etc. several times.
-He is a licensed mountaineering guide and a trained mountaineer.
-Having lived in the mountains all his life he knows what to do during critical situations.
+He has safely guided clients to Island Peak, Mera Peak, Mount Everest, Manaslu, etc. He is a licensed mountaineering guide and a trained mountaineer.
+Having lived in the mountains all his life, he knows what to do during critical situations.
 He has received first aid and wilderness survival training.

 While the climbing guide is responsible for the team and takes all the major decisions, he will assist the assistant.
 Every 2 climbers will be under the care of 1 assistant guide.
 The assistant guides follow the instructions of the chief climbing guide.

-In Chukkung you will have your meals at the local teahouse where your room will be booked.
+In Chhukung, you will have your meals at the local teahouse, where your room will be booked.
 During camping at the Island Peak Base Camp, our kitchen crew will prepare meals for you.
-You can expect nutritious and energy giving soups, broths, hot drinks, and meals.
-On summit day you take a packed lunch with you which you will have it en route.
+You can expect nutritious and energy-giving soups, broths, hot drinks, and meals.
+On summit day, you take a packed lunch with you, which you will have en route.

-You will stay overnight at a local teahouse in Chukkung.
-A single one-man tent will be provided while camping at Island Peak Base Camp.
-You will find a dining tent furnished at the camping site with chairs and a table to have your meals in comfort, a toilet tent, and a one-man tent for sleeping.
-We provide mats but you should bring your sleeping bag.
-As the nights can be freezing we recommend you to bring a 5 season sleeping bag.
+You will stay overnight at a local teahouse in Chhukung.
+A single one-person tent will be provided while camping at Island Peak Base Camp.
+You will find a dining tent furnished at the camping site with chairs and a table to have your meals in comfort, a toilet tent, and a one-person tent for sleeping.
+We provide mats, but you should bring your sleeping bag.
+As the nights can be freezing, we recommend you bring a 5 season sleeping bag.

 The teahouse will have electricity.
 You can charge your devices by paying a fee to the teahouse owner.
 At our campsite in Island Peak Base Camp, we use solar panels for power.
 You can charge small devices using the charging ports.